andrew-boutin/dndtextapi/CONTRIBUTING.md

 ## Running

-Running anything outside of Docker, such as unit tests, will require running `govendor sync` first.
+Running anything outside of Docker, such as unit tests, will require running `make fetchdeps` first.

 Start or stop the db and server: